 MASSIMO’S CHANGES IN RED

+TOM’S CHANGES IN TEAL

 Draft BB commentary proposal on Christiansen and Chater

-Here we go again: language as the result of something else.
-General cognitive operations, statistical generalizations, working memory, chunking, cultural constructions.
-Many such attempts have been made in the past, numerous and diversified (a very succinct bibliography is (Arbib, 2012; Bybee, 2007; Rizzolatti & Arbib, 1998; Tomasello, 2003, 2006).
+Here we go again: language is the result of something else: General cognitive operations, statistical generalizations, learning principles, working memory, chunking, cultural constructions.
+Such attempts have a long long history, e.g., Rousseau (xxx) and a considerable modern literature on the issue started in the 1970s. (e.g., Bever, 1970; Bates and MacWhinney, xxx; Rummelhart and MClelland, xxxx;Hawkins,xxxx; notable recent examples include Arbib, 2012; Bybee, 2007; Rizzolatti & Arbib, 1998; Tomasello, 2003, 2006).
 (Perfors, Tenenbaum, & Regier, 2011) (Reali & Christiansen, 2005) (Christiansen and Chater XXX).
-All these attempts have been punctually and, in our opinion, persuasively countered (Wexler, 2002) (Kam & Fodor, 2013) (CRAIN, THORNTON, & KHLENTZOS, 2009; Gualmini & Crain, 2005) (Berwick, Chomsky, & Piattelli-Palmarini, 2013; Pietroski, 2008) (Piattelli Palmarini & Bever, 2002; Piattelli-Palmarini, Hancock, & Bever, 2008).
-So, here we have to go again.
-Monotonously, but efficiently, the staple kinds of counters are: (1) Linguistic data from a variety of languages that cannot even begin to be explained in that way; (2) Specific brain activations; (3) Pathological cases showing precise linguistic deficits in a context of unaffected general cognition, or the opposite (diminished general cognitive abilities with intact language).
+All these attempts have been quickly and persuasively countered (Wexler, 2002) (Kam & Fodor, 2013) (CRAIN, THORNTON, & KHLENTZOS, 2009; Gualmini & Crain, 2005) (Berwick, Chomsky, & Piattelli-Palmarini, 2013; Pietroski, 2008) Piattelli Palmarini & Bever, 2002; Piattelli-Palmarini, Hancock, & Bever, 2008).

-A drastic selection of (1) is the following:
+I. So, here we have to go again.
+Monotonously, but efficiently, the fundamental counter arguments are: (1) Linguistic data from a variety of languages that cannot be explained in that way; (2) Specific brain activation patterns unique to language; (3) Pathological cases showing double dissociation between the loss of linguistic ability and loss of cognitive abilities.

+1. A brief selection of apparently irreducible linguistic systems follows: in each case, there is no consistent general explanation to be found in a domain of cognition outside of language.
+And any attempt at specific cognitive explanations for each separate system would also require a more general theory of why a given cognitive explanation is invoked for one system and not for others.

 (a) The verb-object constraint (VOC) (Baker, 2008, 2013).
-In our conceptualization of the world, actions are more intimately connected with the agent than with the object, but not syntactically so.
-Verbs are more intimately connected with their object (the internal thematic role of the verb) than to the subject.
-Verb+Complement forms a syntactic constituent (a chunk) but Verb+Subject doesn’t.
-Witness the fact that in all languages of the world idioms are formed by a verb and its object (kick the bucket, sell the farm, hits the fan etc.) never by a subject and the verb.
+In our conceptualization of the world, actions are more intimately connected with their agent than with the object, but not syntactically so.
+Syntactically, verbs are more intimately connected with their object (the internal thematic role of the verb) than to the subject.
+Verb+Complement forms a syntactic constituent (a chunk) but Subject+verb does not.
+This explains the fact that in all languages of the world idioms are formed by a verb and its object (kick the bucket, sell the farm, hits the fan etc.)MASSIMO, COULD YOU ADD SOME EXAMPLES FROM OTHER LANGUAGES HERE: never by a subject and the verb.

-(b) The universal hierarchy of the “top” of the sentence (the so-called left periphery).
-(Belletti, 2004; G. Cinque, 1999; Guglielmo Cinque, 2013) The universal hierarchy of syntactic and semantic dominance relations tells us that > indicates dominance, a transitive relation), for instance: evidential (allegedly) > epistemic (probably) > necessity (necessarily) > continuative (still) > durative (briefly) > obligation (obligatorily) > completive (partially).
-This is just a sample.
-In English we have:
+(b) The universal ordering of the “top” of the sentence (the so-called left periphery).
+(Belletti, 2004; G. Cinque, 1999; G. Cinque, 2013) The universal hierarchy of syntactic and semantic dominance relations tells us that > indicates dominance in the ordering of modal modifications of sentence, a transitive relation), for instance: evidential (allegedly) > epistemic (probably) > necessity (necessarily) > continuative (still) > durative (briefly) > obligation (obligatorily) > completive (partially).
+For example, in English we have:

 Jim is allegedly probably unable to frequently deliver assignments on time.

-*Jim is frequently unable to probably deliver allegdely his assignments on time.
+*Jim is frequently unable to probably deliver allegedly his assignments on time.

-Many examples from other languages (Italian, Bosnian/Croatian/Serbian, Hebrew, Chinese and more) are to be found in the 4 collective volumes on the structure of the left periphery.
+There many examples from other languages (e.g., Italian, Bosnian/Croatian/Serbian, Hebrew, Chinese and more) in the 4 collective volumes on the structure of the left periphery, suggesting that this ordering is universal.
 Explanations based on statistical regularity, general cognition, pure logic or social conventions appear utterly implausible.

-In short, this amounts to the recognition that the various classes of adverbs (more accurately, AdvPs) are ordered among each other in a syntactic hierarchy, and that this hierarchy turns out to match exactly the hierarchy of Mood, Tense, Modality, Aspect and Voice heads.
+In short, this amounts to the recognition that the various classes of adverbs (more accurately, AdvPs) are ordered among each other in an ordering hierarchy, and that this hierarchy turns out to match exactly the syntactic hierarchy of Mood, Tense, Modality, Aspect and Voice heads.

-( C ) Scarcity of grammatical encoding
+(c) Scarcity of grammatical encoding